Novavax Nuvaxovid™ COVID-19 Va - GuruFocus.com

 - Individuals may not be fully protected until 7 days after their second dose.
 As with all vaccines, vaccination with Nuvaxovid may not protect all vaccine recipients.

-- The safety and efficacy of Nuvaxovid in children and adolescents less than 18 years of age have not yet been established.
+- The safety and efficacy of Nuvaxovid in children less than 12 years of age have not yet been established.
 Limited data are available.

-- The most common adverse reactions observed during clinical studies were headache, nausea or vomiting, myalgia, arthralgia, injection site tenderness/pain, fatigue, and malaise.
+- The most frequent adverse reactions in adolescents 12 to 17 years of age were injection site tenderness and pain, headache, myalgia, fatigue, malaise, nausea or vomiting, arthralgia, and pyrexia.

 For more information on Nuvaxovid, including the Summary of Product Characteristics with Package Leaflet, Prescribing Information and Important Safety Information, adverse event reporting instructions, or to request additional information, please visit the following websites: